 My earliest brush with ink

-The striking balance of black on white calligraphy is deeply etched in my mind since I was a child.
+The striking balance of black on white calligraphy is deeply etched in my mind.

-My earliest memory of Chinese new year isn’t that of the 12 different sweets in the ‘complete’ snack box, or the never ending feast.
-And, definitely not for the visiting relatives.
+My earliest memory of Chinese new year isn’t that of the 12 different sweets in the ‘complete’ snack box, and, definitely not for the visiting relatives.

 Drawing brush is my magic wand